deutschebank/fluxnova-docs-manual/content/update/minor/73-to-74/wls.md

 As a consequence of supporting CMMN 1.1, the CMMN model API is now based on the schema of CMMN 1.1.
 This leads to [limitations]({{< ref "/user-guide/model-api/cmmn-model-api/limitations.md" >}}) when editing CMMN 1.0 models.
 We therefore recommend to [migrate your CMMN 1.0 models to CMMN 1.1]({{< ref "/reference/cmmn11/migration/10-to-11.md" >}}).

-# 7. Install the Camunda Archive
+# 7. Install the Flowave Archive

-Install the Camunda EAR, i.e., the file `$WLS_DISTRIBUTION/modules/camunda-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.
+Install the Flowave EAR, i.e., the file `$WLS_DISTRIBUTION/modules/flowave-oracle-weblogic-ear-$PLATFORM_VERSION.ear`.

 # 8. Install the Web Applications

 ## REST API

-Deploy the web application `$WLS_DISTRIBUTION/webapps/camunda-engine-rest-$PLATFORM_VERSION-wls.war` to your Oracle WebLogic instance.
+Deploy the web application `$WLS_DISTRIBUTION/webapps/flowave-engine-rest-$PLATFORM_VERSION-wls.war` to your Oracle WebLogic instance.

 ## Cockpit, Tasklist, and Admin

-Deploy the web application `$WLS_DISTRIBUTION/webapps/camunda-webapp-ee-wls-$PLATFORM_VERSION.war` to your Oracle WebLogic instance.
+Deploy the web application `$WLS_DISTRIBUTION/webapps/flowave-webapp-ee-wls-$PLATFORM_VERSION.war` to your Oracle WebLogic instance.

 {{< note title="LDAP Entity Caching" class="info" >}}
-It is possible to enable entity caching for Hypertext Application Language (HAL) requests that the Camunda web applications make.
-This can be especially useful when you use Camunda in combination with LDAP.
-To activate caching, the Camunda webapp artifact has to be modified and the pre-built application cannot be used as is.
+It is possible to enable entity caching for Hypertext Application Language (HAL) requests that the Flowave web applications make.
+This can be especially useful when you use Flowave in combination with LDAP.
+To activate caching, the Flowave webapp artifact has to be modified and the pre-built application cannot be used as is.
 See the [REST Api Documentation]({{< ref "/reference/rest/overview/hal.md" >}}) for details.
 {{< /note >}}

 [configuration-location]: {{< ref "/reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}